Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh knows the wrong way to eat a reeses
+Jayesh once launched a massive reverse roundhouse kick at a man's face, missed and struck a conrete wall.
+The man died anyway from the percussion shock.

-Updated on: [12/8/2025]
+Updated on: [13/8/2025]
 <!-- #jokeEnd -->